 In addition, special attention is paid to a new book by Siebe Thissen: Loeki Metz and the Jewish Monument in Rotterdam.
 Artist Metz designed this monument fifty years ago.
 The Committee of Honor Debt to Jewish Stadsgenoten tried to apologize to the Jewish residents of Rotterdam.
 But the day after the statue was unveiled at the synagogue on ABN Davidsplein, it was already taken off the wall and stored away.
 Years of frustration followed, until it was finally placed in the city hall garden.
 The son of Loeki Metz, Serge, tells about that history, from the perspective of his mother.

 Connection with the present

-Aboutaleb makes a connection with the present when he emphasizes that the horrors of the Holocaust are out of the world, "but that human rights violations are still taking place; that mass murders are still taking place.
-That for reasons of political violence people are still being starved, displaced, expelled, and that where once it was said in the Netherlands 'never again Auschwitz', in many countries there are unfortunately still stories that are not exactly the same, but there are somewhat similar.
-That humanity apparently forgets quickly and does not always think of translating history into the present.
-That is why I think it is a nice gesture in this placement Stumbling Stones, be present and witness at this place; said Aboutaleb.
+Aboutaleb makes a connection with the present when he emphasizes that while the horrors of the Holocaust are over, “human rights violations still occur; that mass murders still take place.
+That people are still starving for reasons of political violence, are being moved, are being expelled, and that where it was once said in the Netherlands 'never again Auschwitz', unfortunately in many countries there are still stories that are not exactly the same, but there are somewhat resemble.
+That humanity apparently quickly forgets and does not always remember to translate history into the present.
+That is why I think it is a nice gesture to add Stumbling Stones, be present and witness at this place; said Aboutaleb.